shlomif/shlomi-fish-homepage/INSTALL.md

 gmake test
 ```

-The site should be in `dest/post-incs/t2/` .
+The site's pages and data files should be in `dest/post-incs/t2/` .